games-automata-play/games-automata-play.github.io/_posts/2017-11-13-Parity_separation.md

 If the $p$ component of $q$ is $0$, then it is reset to $n$, and the component just below is decremented.
 If no component can be decremented, the automaton rejects.

 **Lemma:**
-The small progress measure automaton satisfies the properties 1 to 5.
+The small progress measure automaton satisfies the properties 1 to 4 defined [above](#automaton)

 Each property is easily checked.